d2l-ai/d2l-en/chapter_linear-networks/classification.md

 we typically choose the class with the highest predicted probability whenever we must output a hard prediction.
 Indeed, many applications require that we make a choice.
-Gmail must categorize an email into "Primary", "Social", "Updates", or "Forums".
+For instance, Gmail must categorize an email into "Primary", "Social", "Updates", "Forums", or "Spam".
 It might estimate probabilities internally, but at the end of the day it has to choose one among the classes.

 When predictions are consistent with the label class `y`, they are correct.
 The classification accuracy is the fraction of all predictions that are correct.
-Although it can be difficult to optimize accuracy directly (it is not differentiable), it is often the performance measure that we care most about, and we will nearly always report it when training classifiers.
+Although it can be difficult to optimize accuracy directly (it is not differentiable), it is often the performance measure that we care about the most.
+It is often *the* relevant quantity in benchmarks.
+As such, we will nearly always report it when training classifiers.

-To compute accuracy we do the following.
+Accuracy is computed as follows:
 First, if `y_hat` is a matrix, we assume that the second dimension stores prediction scores for each class.
 We use `argmax` to obtain the predicted class by the index for the largest entry in each row.